PiotrKruk99/dndSpells/README.md

 # used technologies

-Webapi part is based on `.NET 6.0` and `LiteDB` library.
+Webapi part is based on `.NET 7` and `Sqlite` library.
 It is tested with xUnit tests and manually with Swagger.

 Frontend application is based on `VueJS` and `Axios` for communication with api.